 You might have already heard about some of these freelance websites, like Upwork or Freelancer, but there are a lot more out there.
 So, keep reading this post to find out more about freelance sites that have been flying under your radar and where you might find some good projects to work on.

 Here are the 20 best freelance websites to find work on:

-Previously known as oDesk (Elance joined in a bit later), Upwork is now by far the biggest freelancing platform.
-Most freelancers start out here as Upwork usually has something for everyone’s taste.
+Previously known as oDesk (Elance joined later), Upwork is now by far the biggest freelancing platform on the Internet.
+Most freelancers start here as Upwork usually has something for everyone’s taste.
 Are you a freelance content writer, designer or a virtual assistant?
 Then you will probably be able to find remote work on Upwork.
 Whether you’re looking for a short-term gig or a long-term project to build up your portfolio, this is where you’ll find the most opportunities to showcase your skills and knowledge on the freelance market.

 Freelancer has been around for a while now and with over 11 million total jobs posted (filtered for spam, ads, test projects, unawardable or simply unable to be fulfilled), it has managed to carve a niche of its own among freelancing websites.
 If you have a competitive nature and have no problem testing your skills against other freelancers to show the prospective client that you are the right person for their freelancing project, Freelancer is a good place to be.

 Primarily, LinkedIn is a social-networking site that focuses on professionals and businesses looking to connect.
 It numbers over 106 million active users, many of which include potential clients looking to hire top notch freelancers to help them with their business as well as freelancers showcasing their skills.
 It’s available in 24 languages and, in my opinion, even if you’re not going to use it to search for freelancing jobs (though why you wouldn’t I don’t know), creating and maintaining a LinkedIn profile is a great way to connect with influencers.